 Carpenter ants are one of the most common insect infestations a home can have.
 They burrow into wood to make their nests, causing damage to not only your hardwood floors but to the structure of your home as well.
 They tend to burrow into softened wood that has been previously damaged or weakened by water or other pests such as termites.
-If your home requires hardwood installation in order to deal with a problem with carpenter ants, don’t hesitate to call us at 215-515-7355.
+If your home requires hardwood installation in PA in order to deal with a problem with carpenter ants, don’t hesitate to call us, Artisan Wood Floors LLC at 215-515-7355.

 Carpenter ants can establish colonies in your home that can live for years.
 And if all that wasn’t bad enough: they bite.

 Carpenter ants are a nuisance for homeowners, and addressing an infestation promptly is crucial to protect your home.

 Here are answers to some of the most frequently asked questions regarding carpenter ant damage, infestations, identification, prevention, and treatment.

 What are carpenter ants, and why are they problematic for homeowners?

 Carpenter ants are large ants that burrow into wood to create nests.
 They are a problem for homeowners because they can damage the structure of your home, including hardwood floors, by excavating tunnels and nesting inside.
 They can establish lasting colonies, causing structural issues and potentially costly repairs.

 How can I identify carpenter ants in my home?

 Identifying carpenter ants can be tricky because there are 24 different species, and their size and color can vary.
 However, they typically range from 3.4 mm to 13 mm in length and have colors ranging from red, orange, or yellow to brown and black.
 Adult carpenter ants have wings, bent antennae, and a narrow waist, distinguishing them from termites.
 If you see ants with these features, it may indicate a carpenter ant infestation.